 Why You Will Love this Salad

 Mr B and I are both big shrimp lovers!
 Many of our favorite recipes include this tasty little crustaceans; everything from Kahuku Garlic Shrimp to Creamy Seafood Enchiladas.
-This Shrimp Louie recipe rises to the top of our list on hot summer days, when the idea of turning on the oven is out of the question.
+This easy Shrimp Louie recipe rises to the top of our list on hot summer days, when the idea of turning on the oven is out of the question.

 Shrimp Louie is a refreshing, satisfying meal in itself; packed fresh vegetables and light, bright flavors.
 The savory, slightly spicy Louie dressing really sets this salad apart, too.
 While you can use Thousand Island or Classic Russian dressing on it, the creamy, spicy, tangy flavor of the signature Louie dressing highlights the shrimp and other ingredients perfectly.
 (It’s also great for dipping veggies and fries!)